Christopher Drew (journalist)

 Christopher Drew is an American investigative reporter who worked for The New York Times for 22 years, serving as assistant editor for the newspaper's investigative unit.
 Drew has also served on the faculties at university schools of journalism, teaching investigative journalism.
-He has written on the U.S. Navy SEALs' role in Afghanistan, on submarine espionage, on presidential campaigning, and other topics, receiving an award for the reporting.
-Drew's book "Blind Man's Bluff: The Untold Story of American Submarine Espionage" about Cold War submarine warfare was a best selling non-fiction book for approximately a year.
+He has written on topics such as U.S. Navy SEALs, submarine espionage, and presidential campaigning, among others, and has received multiple awards for his reporting.
+Drew's book "Blind Man's Bluff: The Untold Story of American Submarine Espionage" about Cold War submarine warfare, published in 1998, was a best selling non-fiction book for approximately a year.

 Early life and education

 Drew was born in New Orleans, Louisiana, to which he later returned to report on the Hurricane Katrina aftermath.
 He graduated from Jesuit High School in 1974.
 In college, Drew majored in English, graduating from Tulane University.

 Career

 Early in his career, Drew worked as an investigative reporter for the New Orleans States-Item and then later for the New Orleans Times-Picayune, after the merger of the two newspapers.
 He then served as investigative journalist for the Chicago Tribune.
 In 1995, he moved to The New York Times, where he worked for 22 years.
 For various projects, Drew worked closely with journalist Dean Baquet who was also from New Orleans.

 In 2016, Drew was a recipient of a George Polk Award for reporting on the activities of SEAL Team 6 as they relate to the killing of an Afghan citizen in 2012.
 He shared the award with journalists Nicholas Kulish, Mark Mazzetti, Matthew Rosenberg, Serge F. Kovaleski, Sean D. Naylor, and John Ismay.
 In this investigation, Drew spent two years in Afghanistan with two co-authors investigating the role of the U.S. Navy SEALs.

 Drew reported from Washington D.C. for ten years, twice winning White House Correspondents' Association awards for national reportage.
 He covered presidential candidate Barack Obama in 2008.

 His book Blind Man's Bluff: The Untold Story of American Submarine Espionage, published by PublicAffairs, and co-authored with Sherry Sontag and Annette Lawrence Drew, won an Investigative Reporters and Editors (IRE) certificate award in 1998.
 The Chicago Tribune team used Freedom of Information Act requests and examined formerly secret and dangerous submarine military actions.
 The book also won the Theodore and Franklin D. Roosevelt Prize in Naval History prize for the best book on American naval history published in 1998.